Skip to main content

 Configuration

-Baeta will look for a configuration file named baeta or .baeta in the current working directory, with any of the following extensions:
+Baeta looks for a file named baeta or .baeta with any of these extensions, in the working directory:

 • .ts, .mts